-TO: BOARD OF LEGISLATORS

-COUNTY OF WESTCHESTER
+TO: BOARD OF LEGISLATORS COUNTY OF WESTCHESTER

-Your Committee recommends the adoption of "A LOCAL LAW amending the County of

-Westchester Consumer Protection Code."
+Your Committee recommends the adoption of "A LOCAL LAW amending the County of Westchester Consumer Protection Code."

-Your Committee is advised that the Consumer Protection Code (the "Code") was enacted in protection of all consumers in the County of Westchester, to establish just and uniform enforcement procedures, and to provide a method of administering all consumer complaints.
-Since that time, the unconscionable trade practices, as defined by the Code, to ensure a level playing field between merchants and consumers.
+Your Committee is advised that the Consumer Protection Code (the "Code") was enacted in 1975, together with subsequent amendments, to establish an Office of Consumer Protection for the protection of all consumers in the County of Westchester, to establish just and uniform enforcement procedures, and to provide a method of administering all consumer complaints.
+Since that time, the Code has protected Westchester County residents from merchants engaging in deceptive or unconscionable trade practices, as defined by the Code, to ensure a level playing field between merchants and consumers.